In rural Wisconsin, former employees lift curtain on troubled crypto mine

 SOS expansion slowed elsewhere

-“The only information we ever had about it was inquiries from reporters, or from potential investors,” she told Wisconsin Watch.

 Aside from Park Falls, SOS Limited’s other two projects in Maine and in Niagara, Wisconsin, have yet to materialize.
-Niagara city administrator Audrey Fredrick said there has been no activity on the site of a former paper mill since April 2021, when the company announced its plans in the city of 1,600 people in Marinette County along the Menominee River.
+Niagara City Administrator Audrey Fredrick said there has been no activity on the site of a former paper mill since April 2021.

 “People tried to sneak on the site,” Fredrick said.
 “Like, investors who felt they were duped, and of course the site is secure because there’s a landfill … and dangerous because there’s a dam there — but no, there’s nothing.”

 SOS Limited’s U.S. partner in the three sites is Liu, who for nearly two years had owned the Park Falls mill.
-Reached briefly on his cellphone, he told Wisconsin Watch that so far only the Park Falls site has broken ground since there were technical hurdles in Maine and his company has yet to finalize a power buying agreement for the Niagara site in Marinette County.
+Reached briefly on his cellphone, he told Wisconsin Watch that so far only the Park Falls site has broken ground.
+There were technical hurdles in Maine, and his company has yet to finalize a power buying agreement for the other Wisconsin site, he said.

 Immigration questions loom